tadams42/sokoenginepy/docs/tutorial.rst

     state = HashedBoardState(board)

 Now we have efficient means to inspect positions of pushers, boxes and goals.
-To understand how this works, we need to have a way  if identifying individual pushers, boxes and goals. :class:`.HashedBoardState` does that by assigning ID to individual pieces.
+To understand how this works, we need to have a way of identifying individual pushers, boxes and goals. :class:`.HashedBoardState` does that by assigning ID to individual pieces.
 This ID can then be used to refer to individual piece.